 “But it’s my vacay!
 It can’t!
 It won’t.”

 “It can.
 And it has.
 We can’t choose when solar storms happen, can we?
 Take the young down to the crew cabin.
-Ask Marlin to bring me the sun gear.”
+Ask Choco to bring me the sun gear.”

 “What in hell?” he shouted.

 “Solar storm,” Magritte shouted back.

 Before Magritte could say anything more, Choco jumped up, opened a drawer, and grabbed a bag inside.
 He ascended the ladder enough to pop his head through the opening and throw the bag to Kev.

 Magritte covered the windows with layers of cloth while Kev and Choco navigated to shore and tied up the boat.
 When Kev and Choco finished, they descended the stairs to join us in the crew cabin.

 Stark white gloves cover their hands, and goggles of orange glass covered their eyes.
 They had left nothing exposed to sunlight.
 An unpleasant smell followed them.
 I didn’t know what it was.
 The strange smell reminded me of burned hair and nasty farts.
 It stayed with us for days.

 “Are we well, Kev?”
 Xavi cried out again.

 “We will be.
 Animals aren’t well out there unless they take refuge.
 They won’t.
 Earth doesn’t have solar storms as bad as Terra Beata.
 Animals…, Earth animals…, haven’t evolved to know to shelter during solar storms.
 They will suffer.”